SirDap/tripodvideoninja/_posts/2018-07-17-resizing-videos-in-after-effects.markdown

 {:toc}
 ### Upconverting 480p Footage

-This May, I tried something new and recorded an HD-source livestream to 480p ProRes 422 to help save on disk space/throughput.
+This May, I tried something new and recorded a HD Wirecast livestream to disk as ProRes 422 @ 480p to help save on disk space/throughput.

-All of the other raw, camera footage was in 1080p and I wondered if there was some way to "upconvert" the SD resolution footage.
-I especially needed to do so because some of the raw camera footage got corrupted, and the livestream was the way to salvage that angle.
+All of the other raw, camera footage was in 1080p and I wondered if there was some way to "upconvert" the low res footage.
+(I especially needed to do so because some of the raw camera files got corrupted, and the livestream was the way to salvage that angle.)

-### Instant 4K and After Effects
+### Instant 4K Plugin and After Effects

-Despite the name, the **Red Giant Instant 4K** plugin is more like "Up to 4K."
-It's the latest version of their resizer plugin and is perfect for resizing to 1080p as well.
+Despite the name, the **Instant 4K** plugin is more like "Up to 4K."
+The plugin is part of the [Red Giant Shooter Suite](https://www.redgiant.com/products/shooter-suite) bundle and comes with support for Adobe Premiere and Adobe After Effects.
 From what I understand, the plugin uses some advanced interpolation algorithms to redraw each frame of the video as it expands it.

-Instant 4K is part of Red Giant's Shooter Suite bundle and comes with plugins for Adobe Premiere and Adobe After Effects.
-I used After Effects CC 2018 plugin.
+I used Adobe After Effects CC 2018 and rendered out to ProRes 422.

 ### A/B Video Comparison

 "Seeing is believing."
+Here's a before/after test with the original 480 footage

+#### Still Frames

-Here's a before/after test.
-Both files were opened in QuickTime Player X, and the 480p window was stretched to the same size as the 1080p window.[^2] Below is a looping slideshow of them before/after (image cropped to make it easier to see).[^3]
+ Both files were opened in QuickTime Player X, and the 480p window was stretched to the same size as the 1080p window.[^2] Below is a looping slideshow of the before/after still frames (image cropped to make it easier to see).[^3]

-Notice how the clarity of text and richness of color is preserved in After Effects render!
-This is *even with* the inherent compression in both screenshots.
+Notice the difference in the clarity (text at top, violin bow) and richness of color (red blouse).
+This is *even with* the inherent compression in the screenshot.

 <script>
 function change_image() {